 We at Insider Monkey have gone over 821 13F filings that hedge funds and prominent investors are required to file by the SEC The 13F filings show the funds' and investors' portfolio positions as of March 31st, near the height of the coronavirus market crash.
 In this article, we look at what those funds think of Brookfield Infrastructure Partners L.P.
 (NYSE:BIP) based on that data.

-Brookfield Asset Management Inc. (NYSE:BAM) has experienced an increase in enthusiasm from smart money recently.
-BAM was in 31 hedge funds' portfolios at the end of September.
-There were 22 hedge funds in our database with BAM positions at the end of the previous quarter.
-Our calculations also showed that BAM isn't among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
-Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.
+Brookfield Infrastructure Partners L.P.
+(NYSE:BIP) has seen an increase in support from the world's most elite money managers recently.
+Our calculations also showed that BIP isn't among the 30 most popular stocks among hedge funds (click for Q1 rankings and see the video for a quick look at the top 5 stocks).
+Video: Watch our video about the top 5 most popular hedge fund stocks.

 View table here if you experience formatting issues.